interacto/angular-session/experiment.md

 The rectangle to move is the rectangle `rec` defined in the HTML file.

 **Question 1** Implement this feature without considering undo/redo.
-Commit your code to keep the changes in this history with the message `3 q1` (do not forget to add new files to git, if you created new files).
+Commit locally your code to keep the changes in this history with the message `3 q1` (do not forget to add new files to git, if you created new files).

 - Note for those who have to use the Web/Angular API: you can use https://v7.material.angular.io/cdk/drag-drop/overview#getting-started or use the classical `mousedown`, `mouseup`, `mousemove` event listeners.